Sudo-Ivan/Reticulum-Go/README.md

 # Reticulum-Go

 > [!NOTE]
-> This is WIP and not ready as of MAR 2025, I am busy but will work on when I am able to.
+> This is WIP and not ready as of MAR 2025, I am busy but will work on it when I am able to.

 [Reticulum Network](https://github.com/markqvist/Reticulum) implementation in Go.

-Aiming for full spec compatibility with the Python version 0.8.8+.
+Aiming for full spec compatibility with the Python version 0.9.2.

 `Go 1.24.0`